jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-HelloWorld.md

 ***

 ### FUNCTIONS
 Lastly, Python lets us create our own functions.
-These are indented just like conditionals and loops, and can include arguments, both required and optional.
-Note that we have to create our function above the code where we use it, otherwise we'll get an error that the function can't be found.
+These are indented just like conditionals and loops, and can include arguments, both required and optional. **Note that we have to create our function above the code where we use it, otherwise we'll get an error that the function can't be found!**

 Let's make a simple function that adds two numbers: